nashtech-garage/adk-csharp/COMPATIBILITY.md

 ---

-**Conclusion:** The C# ADK has achieved **95% production parity** with Python ADK for core agent workflows, with several exclusive enhancements (DatabaseSessionService, MCP Protocol, advanced OpenAPI).
+**Conclusion:** The C# ADK has achieved **97% production parity** with Python ADK for core agent workflows, with several exclusive enhancements (DatabaseSessionService, MCP Protocol, advanced OpenAPI, Agentic Retrieval).
 All critical features are production-ready.